laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 This helper was a simple shortcut for adding HTML documents to the output as HTML `<object>` elements.
 Most of the features this helper assisted with are deprecated or obsolete.

+#### `Identity`

+The `Identity` view helper has been removed to ensure that Laminas\View can be used standalone with minimal un-related dependencies.

+Displaying the user identity in the view is specific to the authentication framework you are using, and we can't assume that `Laminas\Authentication` is in use everywhere `Laminas\View` is used.

 #### Json

 The deprecated Json view helper has been removed.